-We use homemade taco seasoning here as we are stepping away from more of the processed foods.
+We use homemade taco seasoning here, like we do in our taco pasta as we are stepping away from more of the processed foods.
 I already have the spices here since I use them in more recipes then this.
 You will probably have most of them, if not all of them as well.
 You could probably use other meats for this as well, but we have only made these with ground beef.
 If using chicken or turkey, be sure to use oil.

 As you will see in this picture that our lettuce is not iceberg lettuce.
 We grow our own and used young leaf lettuce and a spring mix.
 Be creative and use your favorite!